What Is Glycogen? Benefits for Diet and Exercise - Dr. Axe

 Glycogen - Dr. Axe

-Every time you eat some type of food that contains carbohydrates your body goes through a process of breaking down the food and converting its carbs to a type of sugar called glucose.
+Every time you eat some type of food that contains carbohydrates, your body goes through a process of breaking down the food and converting its carbs to a type of sugar called glucose.
 When you have plenty of glucose available, more than your body can use at one time, it’s stored away for later use in the form of glycogen.

 What is glycogen made of?
 It is synthesized from glucose when blood glucose (what we call “blood sugar”) levels are high.

+It has the role of keeping blood glucose levels balanced by either storing excess glucose when levels rise or by releasing glucose when levels fall.
 This allows glycogen to function as an important “energy reservoir,” providing the body with energy as needed depending on things like stress, food intake and physical demands.

 The definition of glycogen is “a tasteless polysaccharide (C6H10O5)x that is the principal form in which glucose is stored in animal tissues, especially muscle and liver tissue.”